michael-friemel/Virtual-Network-Lab/README.md

 ## Objective

+This project aims to build a secure, virtualized network environment that demonstrates essential network architecture, cybersecurity, and access control skills.
+By simulating a real-world network setup, this project showcases proficiency in deploying firewall rules, managing user access through Identity and Access Management (IAM), and implementing network hardening techniques to protect against potential threats.

-This project illustrates the design and deployment of a secure, virtualized network lab replicating the cybersecurity standards commonly expected in a professional environment.
-By implementing strong security protocols, this lab setup will demonstrate expertise in network hardening, access control, and traffic monitoring.
+Through this project, the goal is to illustrate practical experience in creating and managing a secure, adaptable network that meets the security and accessibility needs expected in a professional IT environment.

 ### Key Features